in

-Types of Kitchen Backsplash (Design Guide)
+37 Types of Kitchen Backsplash (Design Guide)

-Welcome to our ultimate guide to the different types of kitchen backsplash including the most popular styles, patterns and design ideas for your home.
-Contemporary kitchen with geometric tile backsplash black cabinets black quartz waterfall countertop pendant lights A kitchen backsplash has several purposes.
+Welcome to our ultimate guide to the different types of kitchen backsplash including the most popular styles, patterns and design ideas for your home.Kitchen with geometric backsplash, black cabinets, black quartz waterfall countertop and pendant lights A kitchen backsplash has several purposes.
 The most basic and obvious purpose is to protect your kitchen walls.
-Most importantly, the wall behind your sink needs to be protected from accidental water splashes.
+Most importantly, the wall behind your sink must be protected from accidental water splashes.

-Understanding the many different options available for kitchen backsplashes will help you create a beautiful and functional kitchen and help you select the material that is best for you.
+Understanding the many options available for kitchen backsplashes will help you create a beautiful and functional kitchen and help you select the material that is best for you.

 Ceramic & Porcelain Tile

-Kitchen with colorful ceramic tile backsplash
+Kitchen with colorful ceramic backsplash

 The most popular material choice for kitchen backsplashes is tile.
-Tile can be made out of many different materials, but the best-known are ceramic and porcelain.
+Tile can be made out of many different materials, but the best known are ceramic and porcelain.

-Ceramic and porcelain are similar because both are made from clay and fired in a kiln.
+Ceramics and porcelain are similar because both are made from clay and fired in a kiln.

 Porcelain uses only white clay and combines it with sand and feldspar.
 (Feldspar is a catch-all term that refers to rock-forming silicate materials.)